 After surgery, you’ll rest at the hospital.
 The amount of time you’ll stay at the hospital will vary but could last about two or three days.
 You’ll probably leave the hospital sooner if you’ve had laparoscopic or robotic surgery.

-Before you’re discharged, if you had a colostomy, a trained ostomy nurse will teach you how to care for the stoma and manage the bag.
+Before you’re discharged, if you have a colostomy, a trained ostomy nurse will teach you how to care for the stoma and manage the bag.

 Your digestive system will typically rest for a couple of days after surgery, so you’ll receive liquids by IV.
 Once your digestive system has output again, such as gas, it’s a sign that you can tolerate some regular food again, Sanchez says.
 Still, you may have to follow a clear liquid diet for a few days.
 Eventually, you should be able to return to a regular diet.

 The medical staff will help you get up and walk around the day of or the day after surgery.
-Regular movement can help you and your digestive system recover more quickly.
+Regular movement can help you and your digestive system recover more quickly as well as prevent complications.

 Some patients feel pain after surgery but it’s usually mild, Sanchez says.
 You may receive stronger pain medication by IV for a day and then be switched to pain medication pills as needed.
 You also may feel bloated and uncomfortable until your digestive system starts working again due to trapped gas in the body.

 Although complications aren’t common after colon cancer surgery, there’s always a risk.
 Just as with other surgeries, the most common potential complications include infection at the site of surgery as well as blood clots and healing problems.
-Healing problems are more common in those who are smokers, have diabetes, heart disease or who are obese, Chang says.
+Healing problems are more common in those who are smokers, have diabetes, heart disease or have obesity, Chang says.

 In the first three to seven days after surgery, let your doctor know if you experience: